 5. Go up to the Peak

 On a clear day, I highly suggest visiting Hong Kong to go to The Peak for an impressive view over the entire Hong Kong island and Kowloon.
 There are three methods to go up to the peak: The Tram, Bus and Taxi.

-I have taken all three methods and here is my recommendation: Bear in mind there will be a lot of tourists going up The Peak, so taking the taxi up there really early in the morning then going down using the tram is my recommended approach.
-Taxi really isn’t very expensive in Hong Kong and you can use Octopus card on the tram.
+I have taken all three methods and here is my recommendation: Bear in mind there will be a lot of tourists going up to The Peak, so taking the taxi up there really early in the morning then going down using the tram is my recommended approach.
+Taxi really isn’t very expensive in Hong Kong and you can use the Octopus card on the tram.

 We went up very early (around 830am) so there was hardly anyone at the peak and I did not have to queue for the tram going down.
 When I got to the bottom station though, we witnessed a LONG queue for people who are trying to take the tram up!
 I have been told it could take an hour of wait.

 Thanks to Skyscanner, I was put up at the chic Mira Moon Hotel, which has become my favorite boutique hotel in Causeway Bay.
-The location is very strategic, close to the tram line, Causeway Bay MTR and the harbour to catch Star Ferry.
+The location is very strategic, close to the tram line, Causeway Bay MTR and the harbor to catch Star Ferry.
 The breakfast was also amazing and the room itself is very spacious, especially for Hong Kong standard.

 However, the star of the entire experience is the bathroom in this hotel:

 The fact that it has a bathtub already makes it super special in my book.
 I haven’t seen this in any other hotels that I’ve stayed in Causeway Bay (and I’ve stayed in 3 other hotels), where space is scarce so most hotels would just have a small shower.
 I definitely took advantage of soaking myself in a hot bath while watching the sparkly skyline of Hong Kong, which can be seen from the huge window next to the tub.